Kostr/UEFI-Lessons/Lessons/Lesson_42/README.md

-In this lesson we would talk about how to debug our UEFI application and drivers with GDB.
+In this lesson we would talk about how to debug our UEFI applications and drivers with GDB.

 To perfrom debug with GDB we need to load debug symbols at the correct offset, for it we need to know:
 - app offset in memory
 - internal app sections offsets

+As example in this lesson we would try to debug `ShowBootVariables.efi` application that we've developed earlier.

 # Getting application offset in memory

-Run your QEMU with debug image of OVMF and log functionality enabled:
+Run your QEMU with the debug image of OVMF and log functionality enabled:
 ```
 qemu-system-x86_64 \
   -drive if=pflash,format=raw,readonly,file=Build/OvmfX64/DEBUG_GCC5/FV/OVMF.fd \